 - Design of the promotion campaign and elaboration of promotional materials

 - The creation of a corporate image which will help identify the project

 - The creation of a website for promotion and information of the Mediterranean Corridor, initially centered on the Lyon-Madrid Axis but extensible to the rest of the Corridor. www.clyma.eu

-- Presentations will be made in the following cities: Madrid, Guadalajara, Zaragoza, Lleida, Tarragona, Barcelona, Girona, Perpignan, Narbonne, Montpellier, Nîmes, Valence, Lyon, Paris, Brussels (15 presentations).
+- Presentations in the following cities were made: Madrid, Guadalajara, Zaragoza, Lleida, Tarragona, Barcelona, Girona, Perpignan, Narbonne, Montpellier, Nîmes, Valence, Lyon, Paris, Brussels (15 presentations).
 The content structure should address the Trans-European Transport, its development, the Mediterranean Corridor and the CLYMA axis

 - Participation in fairs and congresses – SIL (Barcelona), SITL (Paris)

 This activity covers the management and organisation activities of the Action that will be required throughout its duration.
 In order to manage the project the following bodies will be established:

 - CLYMA Partners’ General Assembly: it is the body where all project partners are represented.
 The Partners’ General Assembly will be led by a Secretary General.

 - Project Board: it is the central governing body of the CLYMA project.
 The Project Board will report periodically to the Partners’ General Assembly.

 - Project Manager: the person will be nominated by the Coordinator of the Action, will be responsible for coordinating the project and will chair the Project Board.